This event has already occurred

 According to The Book of Common Prayer, 1662

-Join us for a reverent and prayerful Lenten Choral Evensong sung in the timeless tradition of The Book of Common Prayer (1662), offered by the Pohick Choir & Pohick Youth Choir and commemorates St. Cyril of Jerusalem, March 18.
+Join us for a Lenten Choral Evensong sung in the timeless tradition of The Book of Common Prayer (1662), offered by the Pohick Choirs and commemorates St. Cyril of Jerusalem, March 18.

 This sacred service of scripture, psalmody, and song invites us into the quiet reflection of the Lenten season through some of the most beloved treasures of the Anglican choral tradition.